OpenBCI/Documentation/website/docs/Welcome.md

 ### Contributing

-If you are interested in contributing to the OpenBCI Learning Pages, feel free to create your own Markdown file and submit a pull request to relevant sub-directory of the [Docs repo](https://github.com/openbci/Documentation) on our Github!
-If you notice any mistakes in these guides, you can also submit issues there.
+If you are interested in contributing to the OpenBCI Learning Pages, follow [this simple tutorial](GettingStarted/Documentation/01-Doc_Edits.md) on how to edit our documentation!
+If you notice any mistakes in these guides, you can open an issue in our [Docs Repository](https://github.com/openbci/Documentation).

 ### Real-time EEG data with OpenBCI GUI